joantolos/business/README.md

 Change the default port (8080) if you have some custom configuration on your server.

 # Start hacking

+Five basics points for start editing the code:

+- **PingController.java*** on the frontend module:
+You can map the requests with the corresponding service.

+- **PingService.java** and **PingServiceImpl.java**: on the frontend module:
+What the request will do is basically call a service living on the backend module.

+- **PongController.java** on the backend module:
+Receives the request and returns the logic implemented on the corresponding service.

+- **PongService.java** and **PongServiceImpl.java** on the backend module:
+Implements the logic of the service (go to database, etc)

+- **webapp.properties** file where the endpoints url are defined.

 # Maven archetype